rencore/customization-guide/guide.md

 Classic team sites|Caution|No new features are being added to at the moment.
 Consider using modern team sites instead.
 Publishing Sites|Caution|The only way to implement publishing in SharePoint, but at the moment has unclear future regarding how publishing will look like on top of the SharePoint Framework and to what extent current customization efforts will be upgradeable.
 The new Communication sites is an option, but does not currently have feature parity on for example multi language support, content approval, set publish dates and custom page layouts - so depending on your need, they might not be a perfect match right now.
 It is, however, possible to use code to program in these features, but might not give a great ROI in the long run.
 Remote Event Receivers|Caution|Remote Event Receivers allow you to interact with events of lists that are go**ing** to happen or happen**ed**.
 Be careful when using Remote Event Receivers as it does not have a retry-mechanism.
 If you only require interacting with your application when events happened, then please consider to check out SharePoint Webhooks.
-Hub sites|Caution|Powerful capability to organize sites in your portal.
-Currently in preview.
-Research, but don't use in production just yet.
-For more information see https://techcommunity.microsoft.com/t5/SharePoint-Blog/SharePoint-hub-sites-new-in-Office-365/ba-p/109547
 AadHttpClient|Caution|Powerful capability to connect SharePoint Framework solutions to APIs secured with Azure AD.
 Currently in preview.
 Research, but don't use in production just yet.
 For more information see https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient
 MSGraphClient|Caution|Powerful capability to connect SharePoint Framework solutions to the Microsoft Graph.
 Currently in preview.
 Research, but don't use in production just yet.
 For more information see https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-msgraph